 As the Office Manager with CVS Falkirk, I am tasked with providing high quality administration services to the organisation, the CEO and the officers of the Board.

 As well as managing administration services (such as telephone and personal enquiries, mail and email as necessary and respond to correspondence as applicable), I am tasked with ensuring the day to day duties within the organisation run smoothly.

 Development Officer – Partner Communications

 As Development Officer for Partner Communications, I am responsible for collecting and disseminating information regarding the organisation and the Falkirk area, and maintaining our social media presence.
-I create and distribute a weekly e-bulletin and update our website on a regular basis; I also help with event planning and press relations, and minute the third sector forums.
+I create and distribute a weekly e-bulletin and update our website on a regular basis; I am also responsible for event planning and press relations.

 My background is rather varied, with a degree in journalism and a HND in business from Forth Valley College.
 I came to CVS Falkirk through my college course, completing my work experience with them and returning to volunteer, before I became an employee, as I enjoyed not only working in the third sector but with the team as a whole.

 In my work placement role as communications assistant, I work alongside Laura, and I hope to gain new skills and experience through this role.